AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_FlowPastCyl.rst

     mpirun -n 4 ./PeleLMeX2d.gnu.MPI.ex input.2d-Re500 > log3Levels.dat &

 You should obtain a flow with a vorticity field similar to :numref:`FPC_VortFinal`.
-For the purpose of the present tutorial, this will be our final solution but one can see that the flow has not yet return to a periodic vortex shedding and additinal resolution could be added locally to obtain smoother flow features.
+For the purpose of the present tutorial, this will be our final solution but one can see that the flow has not yet return to a periodic vortex shedding and additional resolution could be added locally to obtain smoother flow features.

 .. figure:: images/tutorials/FPC_VorticityFinal.png
    :name: FPC_VortFinal